Mumbai: Among the otherwise brightly-lit courtrooms of the metropolitan magistrate courts in south Mumbai, the gloomy room number 8 stands out.

 While the Foreigners Act and the Passport Act apply to any foreign nationals entering and residing in India without proper legal documentation, historically, the state has been seen using it primarily against those it’s suspected to be undocumented immigrants who crossed over from Bangladesh.
 From the 1990s onward, the Shiv Sena has milked this Bangladeshi bogey.

-The state police has, from time to time, launched a large-scale combing operation in Mumbai’s Muslim pockets.
+The state police have, from time to time, launched a large-scale combing operation in Mumbai’s Muslim pockets.
 The Maharashtra state government’s decision to set up an Assam-like detention centre in Nerul, on the outskirts of Mumbai, is only an extension of the frenzy whipped up decades ago.

 Migration before Bangladesh was born